phantomcurve/Factory.Solution/README.md

 ## User Actions

-* View splash page with a welcome message and links to view client and stylist lists
+* View splash page with a welcome message and links to view machine and engineer lists
-* Select `Clients` link to view the current list of stylists
+* Select `Machines` link to view the current list of engineers
-* Select `Add New Client` link to add a client to the list
+* Select `Add New Machine` link to add a machine to the list
-* Submitting new client redirects user to the clients page
+* Submitting new machine redirects user to the machines page
-* Selecting `See All Stylists` on `Index` or `Stylist` page shows all stylists at the salon
+* Selecting `See All Engineers` on `Index` or `Engineer` page shows all engineers at the salon
-* Selecting `Add Stylist` link directs user to a form to add a stylist
+* Selecting `Add Engineer` link directs user to a form to add a engineer
-* Submitting new stylist redirects user to `Stylist` index page
+* Submitting new engineer redirects user to `Engineer` index page
-* `Client` index page shows all clients and their preferred stylist
+* `Machine` index page shows all machines and their preferred engineer
-* Selecting an individual stylist shows a list of all clients belonging to that stylist
+* Selecting an individual engineer shows a list of all machines belonging to that engineer

 ## Technologies Used